brandonsaldan/fox/README.md

 # KitsuneDiscord

-A Python social media username scraper.
+A social media username scraper made for use as a Discord bot.

 **Installation on Windows and macOS**
 --------------